rubenmesserschmidt/Section-Box_docs/docs/source/settings.rst

 **Shader**
     The sections are created by making use of a custom shader applied to the materials of all affected objects.
 If there is no material applied, it will automatically create one.

     :Color: The color of the sections.
+Lowering the alpha value will reduce the coloring of the backfaces (0.0 is no coloring, showing the original material only).

 .. list-table:: Method Comparison
    :widths: 50 25 25